Legacy Uyuni Server Migration to Container

 /var/lib/containers/storage/volumes

-.For more information, see List of persistent storage volumes.
+.For more information, see Persistent Container Volumes.

 -